-Session 1:

-Developing and planning advocacy activities for gender-responsive and socially inclusive implementation of the Watershed Project
+Session 5.1: Developing and planning advocacy activities for gender-responsive implementation of the SDGs

-This session will guide you on how you or your organization can build a gender-responsive and socially inclusive advocacy activity to influence policy and legislation.
+This session will guide you on how you or your organization can build a gender-responsive advocacy activity to influence policy and legislation.
 Specifically, it provides you with guidelines on:

-- Identifying your target group and the gender and social inclusion issues you want to focus on. - Deciding which kind of advocacy action and approach you will need to adopt for a specific objective, considering various factors - How to develop an advocacy planning.
+- Identifying your target group and the gender issue you want to focus on. - Deciding which kind of advocacy action and approach you will need to adopt for a specific objective, considering various factors - How to develop an advocacy planning.